The top quark rare decays with flavor violation: Numerical analysis

 \section{Numerical analysis}

-In this section, we study the numerical results of flavor destruction for the top-quark $t\rightarrow cV, ch$ processes.
+In this section, we study the numerical results of flavor violation for the top-quark $t\rightarrow cV, ch$ processes.
 According to the latest LHC data \cite{43,44,45,46,47}, our values are subject to certain constraints.
-The SM-like Higgs boson mass is $m_h$ = $125.25\pm0.17$~{\rm GeV} \cite{5,48,49,50}, which strictly limits the parameter space.
-The chargino mass is greater than 1000~{\rm GeV} and the scalar quark mass is greater than 1300~{\rm GeV}.
-The updated experimental data show that the mass of the $Z'$ boson at the 95\% confidence level (C.L.) \cite{51} satisfies $M_{Z'}\geqslant$ 5.15~{\rm TeV}.
-The upper bound on the ratio of the $Z'$ mass to its gauge coupling at 99\% C.L. \cite{52,53} is: $\frac{M_{Z'}}{g_X} \geqslant $6~{\rm TeV}, so $g_X$ is restricted to the region 0$<g_X\leqslant$0.85.
+So we consider a number of individual experimental constraints including: